 When you think of the classic image of the crime noir femme fatale, with her ruby lips, china white skin, mane of technicolor hair, you are thinking of the work of Robert A. Maguire.
 His was a rougher technique than McGinnisis’, but no less controlled.
 What he sacrificed in finesse he gained in melodramatic effect.
-He preferred slashing bands of over-saturated colors, calligraphic and sketchy brushwork, and high contrast, nearly electric highlights.
+He preferred slashing bands of over-saturated colors, calligraphic and sketchy brushwork, and high can you buy vicodin legally in mexico contrast, nearly electric highlights.
 Prolific even given the absurdly demanding standards of the day, from the 50s to the late 60’s he painted thousands of covers.
 Maguire did masterful work in just about every category of pulp – men’s magazines, crime novels, sexploitaiton, and lascivious historical romps.

 What makes both McGinnis’s and Maguire’s romance cover paintings so compelling are the the techniques and sensibilities that they brought over from the pulps.
 Their penchant for eggshell hues, alabaster skin tones, muted colors and gestural brushstrokes gave the paintings a real allure.
 Also, they conjured powerful atmospherics – an epic historical sweep, a genuine sexiness, more than a touch of danger, and a sense of swashbuckling adventure.